troglobit/finit/README.md

 	 `------------------------------------------------ Monitored application
 ```

-Many of the components are optional.
-What is required, however, is for the
+Some components are optional.
+It is important to note, however, is for
-daemon *not to fork* to and detach itself.
-This is usually an `-n` or `-f`
+the daemon *not to fork* and detach itself from the controlling TTY.
-argument to the application.
+This is usually an `-n` or `-f` argument to the application.
+If the
+daemon detaches itself, Finit cannot monitor it and will instead try to
+restart it.

 For an example of a full blown embedded Linux, see [TroglOS][9], or take
 a look at the `contrib/` section with [Alpine Linux](contrib/alpine/),